jpezoldt/iris_scanalysis/README.md

-# scrnax
+# iscrnax

-`scrnax` is a small, structured scRNA-seq analysis toolkit built on top of `scanpy`.
+`iscrnax` is a small, structured scRNA-seq analysis toolkit built on top of `scanpy`.

 The goals:
 - Give researchers a **clean starting point** to run QC → filtering → normalization → HVGs → PCA → neighbors/UMAP/leiden.